100 Notable alumni of

 -

-Dan Diner is an Israeli-German historian and political writer.
+Dan Diner is an Israeli-German historian and political writer, born in Munich.
 He is emeritus professor of modern history at the Hebrew University of Jerusalem.
 Diner is Chair of the Alfred Landecker Foundation and its Governing Council.
 Formerly he served as Director of the Simon Dubnow Institute for Jewish history and Jewish culture, and professor at the historical seminary of the University of Leipzig.
 He is also a full member of the philological-historical class of the Saxon Academy of Sciences.

 -